danadascalescu00/FMI/CV/ColoringImages/README.md

 # Image Colorization using Convolutional Autoencoders

-The project is an implementation of an image (or video) coloring algorithm (grayscale images) using a convolutional autoencoder(using Tensorflow 2.0).
+The project is an implementation of an image (or video) colouring algorithm (grayscale images) using a convolutional autoencoder (using Tensorflow 2.0).

 <p align="center">
   <img src="https://github.com/danadascalescu00/FMI/blob/master/CV/ColoringImages/data/output_images/coast/coast128reusit3.png">
   <br/>
-  <p align="center"><b>Figure 1. </b> Lab representaion (left), colored imaged (middle), original image (right).</p>
+  <p align="center"><b>Figure 1. </b> Lab representation (left), coloured image (middle), the original image (right).</p>
 </p>

 **Introduction.** Coloring images consists of transforming a grayscale image into an RBG image (BGR or Lab).
-The algorithm described below is based on the construction of an autoencoder that receives as input data the L channel, similar to a grayscale image and which predicts the ab channels of the Lab representation, sufficient to visualize the image in color.
+The algorithm described below is based on the construction of an autoencoder that receives as input data the L channel, similar to a grayscale image and which predicts the ab channels of the Lab representation, sufficient to visualize the image in colour.
 This type of autoencoder is called a *cross-channel autoencoder*.
 <br/>

 <p align="center">
   <img src="https://github.com/danadascalescu00/FMI/blob/master/CV/ColoringImages/data/output_images/forest/forest128reusit1.png">
   <br/>
-  <p align="center"><b>Figure 2. </b> Lab representaion (left), colored imaged (middle), original image (right).</p>
+  <p align="center"><b>Figure 2. </b> Lab representation (left), coloured image (middle), the original image (right).</p>
 </p>

 The trained autoencoder consists only of convolutional layers and upsampling layers.